 Nevache is a lovely quite small village with some wonderful opportunities for snowshoeing.
 In particular, the ascents of the Col des Thures, the Col du Raisin and the Col du Chardonnet stand out, all offering wide open vistas and plenty of energetic expeditions on our snow shoes.
 As always, the back-up administration and guiding worked flawlessly, leaving all participants free to enjoy the snow during the day and a glass of wine in the evening.

-We meet this evening at our accommodation when your guide will be available to discuss the itinerary and answer any questions about the week ahead.
 Advice on how to travel to Nevache is given in the 'Arrival & Departure' section of the Trip Information.

 We have a gentle introduction to this wonderful area as we devote time and energy to exploring the wonders of the 'Haute Vallée', or High Valley of Nevache.
 The Haute Vallée runs north west from the ancient hamlet of Nevache, with ancient communities and refuges dotted along the route.
 It is well known as a wonderful example of how local people have used the clearings in the forest and the open high meadows to their advantage.
 Making use of the landscape in a way that allows maximum benefit to the grazing herds.
 The ancient practice of 'transhumance' is still practised here where there is the seasonal movement of the people with the livestock.